axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 ---
-description: Basic concepts to help you speak Ronin
+description: Basic concepts to help you speak blockchain and Ronin.
 ---

 # Key concepts